 - Increase the efficiency of the practice and streamline processes to maximize time, resources, and capacity.

-The General Practice Services Committee—a joint initiative of Doctors of BC and the Government of BC—provides physicians with a variety of supports to incorporate PMH attributes into their practices, including clinical and practice management tools, incentive fees, and coaching and mentoring.
+The Family Practice Services Committee—a joint initiative of Doctors of BC and the Government of BC—provides physicians with a variety of supports to incorporate PMH attributes into their practices, including clinical and practice management tools, incentive fees, and coaching and mentoring.
 Dr Butow has benefited from the Practice Support Program’s coaching services in particular.
 “I have a practice support coach that helps to keep me on top of my QI goals and keeps me connected and engaged in this work,” she explains.
 This support has enabled Dr Butow and the practice to build a team of health providers that supports patients’ needs in a comprehensive way.
 “Having a team of nurses and allied health providers to support my work and my patients’ health is so reassuring,” she says.
 “The support from our team makes me feel less overwhelmed by the magnitude of complex patient needs.”

 Dr Butow feels strongly that adopting the PMH model of care in her practice has better enabled her to do the work she loves to do, and to embrace the aspects of care that brought her into the medical profession in the first place.
 “This way of working allows me to really feel as though I'm addressing patients’ medical needs rather than just rushing them through my clinic,” she says.